-Sierra believes that psychotherapy is a devotional practice of learning to recognize and embrace the multifaceted, incongruent aspects of one's personality with humility and compassion.
-It is a collaborative process between a client and a therapist that can profoundly influence and transform both of those who enter into an agreed therapeutic relationship.
+Psychotherapeutic process is a devotional practice to learn to recognize, and embrace the multifaceted, incongruent aspects of one's personality with humility and compassion.
+It is a collaborative process between a patient and a psychotherapist through which both of those who enter into an agreed therapeutic relational vessel are profoundly transformed together.
 In Jungian-based psychotherapy, the symptoms of psychological, emotional, and physical ailments are understood to be important communications from one's depth to offer a guidance to live life in accordance with one's own unique and true nature.
-Suffering can awaken one's habitual perceptions to consciously examine and evaluate how to direct one's flow of life with the heartfelt intentions from within.
+Suffering can awaken one's habitual perceptions and behaviors to consciously examine and evaluate how to direct one's flow of life with the heartfelt intentions from within.

-Dreamwork, art making, yoga, expressive writing, myths/fairytales, and psychological astrology are some of the therapeutic modalities that Sierra integrates with a traditional verbal psychotherapy to engage her clients.
-The multi-modal therapeutic approach encourages the creative imagination of her clients to discover, connect, and become more fully themselves each day.
-Sierra holds a nonjudgmental, nourishing, relational space for her clients.
-The aim of Sierra's practice is to support her clients in recognizing and honoring their unique limitations and gifts.
-Vitalizing one's playful curiosity and spontaneity, she believes, is essential to create the meaningful, resonant stories of one's life.
+Dreamwork, art making, yoga, expressive writing, myths/fairytales, and psychological astrology are some of the therapeutic modalities that I integrate with a traditional verbal psychotherapy.
+The multi-modal therapeutic approach encourages the creative imagination of my patients to discover, connect, and become more fully themselves each day.
+I strive to hold a nonjudgmental, nourishing, relational space for the unfoldment of my patients.
+The aim of the analytic psychotherapy, also known as Jungian based psychotherapy practice is to support my patients in recognizing and honoring their unique limitations and gifts-their true nature.
+Vitalizing one's playful curiosity and spontaneity, I believe, is essential to create the meaningful, resonant narrative of one's life based on the particular grains of the individual soulful nature.

-For the past several years, Sierra has been actively engaged in studying C.G.
+For the past several years, I have been actively engaged in studying C.G.
 Jung's Collected Works related to alchemical studies through Jung Society of Washington study group.
-She is also continuing with Jung Society Reading Seminars facilitated by various Analytic psychoanalysts to deepen her understanding of Analytic psychology also known as Jungian-based psychology.
+I am also continuing with Jung Society Reading Seminars facilitated by various Analytic psychoanalysts to deepen my understanding of Analytic psychology.
+In 2026 October, I begin as a training candidate at C.G.
+Jung Institute, Zurich.

-Sierra is a voracious reader of wide range of subjects that support her lifelong pursuit of understanding the mysteries of life and the human nature.
-More she learns, she feels humbled by the recognition of how little she knows.
-She values learning with humility and patience.
-This very same attitude she brings to her therapeutic space to appreciate the depths of each individual's unique history and nature.
-In her playtime, she enjoys hiking with her two Bernese mountain dogs and various fiber arts.
+I am a voracious reader of wide range of subjects that support my lifelong pursuit of understanding the mysteries of life and the human nature.
+More I learn, more I feel humbled by the realization of how little I know.
+I value learning with humility and patience.
+This very same attitude I bring to my therapeutic space to appreciate the depths of each individual's unique history and nature.
+In my playtime, I enjoy hiking with my two Bernese mountain dogs, doodling, and various fiber arts.

 Education s